google/vizier/CONTRIBUTING.md

 # How to contribute

-The project currently does not accept pull requests, but we'd be more than happy to get your feedback via issues!
+The project currently does not accept pull requests as it is still early-stage, but we plan to allow contributed algorithms and benchmarks in the future.
+We are also always very happy to get your feedback via issues!

 ## Contributor License Agreement